-Each course (or module (a) is completed by passing one or several assessments.
+Each course (or module ) is completed by passing one or several assessments.
 There are two different kinds of assessments:

-- Exams ("Prüfungsleistungen") can only be repeated once or in three cases twice (see 1.1.8.7).
-These are marked with a Tin HisinOne. - Pass/fail assessments ("Studienleistungen") can be repeated as often as needed to pass them.
+- Exams ("Prüfungsleistungen") can only be repeated once or in two cases - twice (see Limits on Repeating Examinations).
+These are marked with a ^P/2 in HisinOne. - Pass/fail assessments ("Studienleistungen") can be repeated as often as needed to pass them.
 They are usually not graded, but even if they are, the grade does not have any impact on your final grade.
 Nevertheless, you also have to register for pass/fail assessments in HisinOne.
-They are marked with a in HisinOne.
+They are marked with a an HisinOne.

-A module that consists of an exam and a pass/fail assessment is only completed once you have passed both, the exam and the pass/fail assessment
+A module that consists of an exam and a pass/fail assessment is only completed once you have passed both, the exam and the pass/fail assessment.